zkamvar/predtimechart/README.md

     - 'value': used as the main value that's passed around for the target
     - 'text': human-readable text
     - 'plot_text': plot text (purpose: TBD)
-- `units`: `array` of `object`s defining the units (typically locations) in the data.
-Each object contains two keys:
+- `task_ids`: `object` defining the _tasks_ in the data as described in `_fetchData`'s `taskIDs` arg above.
+The object contains a key for each task ID variable, the value of which is a list of `object`s defining possible values.
+Those objects have these two keys:
-  - `value`: used as the main value that's passed around for the unit
+    - `value`: used as the main value that's passed around for the task ID
     - `text`: human-readable text

 ## Example options object